 Some medications clear up acne but also dry out skin.
 Products like benzoyl peroxide clear up pimples fast, but they require extra effort to keep your skin moist.

 Remembering to moisturize can make the difference between success and failure of any acne treatment regimen.

 Let a Local Dermatologist Show You the Way to Acne-Free Skin

 Moisturizer is the missing link in successfully treating acne for many teens.
 But the foundation for clear skin is making sure all your medical issues are covered.
 Contact your local dermatologist who understands the unique local influences on skin health.
-Make an appointment with Dr. Leslie Storey at Valley Skin Care today!
+Make an appointment at Valley Skin Institute today!